robrwo/Catalyst-Plugin-Static-File/README.md

 You should ensure that arbitrary filenames are not passed to it.
 You should strictly validate any external data that is used for generating the filename.

-# SUPPORT FOR OLDER PERL VERSIONS

-This module requires Perl v5.14 or later.

-Future releases may only support Perl versions released in the last ten years.

 # SEE ALSO

 [Catalyst](https://metacpan.org/pod/Catalyst)